 3. Hanging Basket Storage

 Carmel from Our Fifth House came up with a clever and pretty way to add extra storage.
 Using baskets is always a great storage solution but when you can hang them on a wall and out-of-the-way, it’s a huge bonus for a small bathroom.
 Not only do they look great but you can store towels in them, toilet paper, a hair dryer…so many possibilities.

 4. Shelves for Storage and Decorating

 Everyone wants their space to look good, even those of us with small bathrooms.
 Melissa from 320 Sycamore hung shelves on an unused wall for storage as well as a display area for some pretty decor.
 Using baskets to hold supplies is not only helpful but it also adds warmth and texture to a room that can sometimes look sterile.

 5. Light Paint Colors

 One thing I have learned is that when your bathroom is really small, like ours, you want it to be light and bright.
 Our bathroom had dark wood trim, a dark(ish) vanity, dark slate tile and a dull paint color on the walls.
-The slate is staying, for now, but painting the vanity, trim and walls made a huge difference, making it feel bigger.
+Just painting the vanity, trim and walls made a huge difference, making it feel bigger and brighter.

 These are my 5 tips but now I turn it over to you…Do you have a small bathroom?
 Any tips can you give for living with a small bathroom?
 I always love to hear what you think. 😉